-A structured questionnaire comprising three sections was distributed, including a demographic enquiry, screening and diagnostic questions for headaches, and questions about aggravating and relieving factors.
-The first section covered basic demographic and socio -economic details, including age, gender, marital status, and occupation.
+A structured questionnaire comprising three sections was distributed, including demographic enquiry, screening and diagnostic questions for headache and aggravating and relieving factors.
+The first section covered basic demographic and socio-economic details, including age, gender, marital status, and occupation.
 The second section consisted of a diagnostic part constructed according to The International Classification of Headache Disorders (ICHD-III).
 The third section has questions regarding aggravating and relieving factors.
-Questionnaires typically take 20-30 minutes to complete.
-The data were analyzed using SPSS 21 software.
-Frequency and percentage were used to illustrate common characteristics, and the Chi-square test was employed to examine the relationship between gender and these factors.
+Questionnaires have taken approximately 20-30 minutes to be filled.
+The data were analyzed by using the software SPSS 21.
+Frequency and percentage were used to show the common factors, and the Chi-square test was used to see the relationship between gender and factors.